marcimarc73/workingwithmarc/README.md

      - Therefore, you will almost always catch me on my work phone aswell.
 And because I am only a dual student, there is nothing exceptionally urgent I will be needed for :p.

 - I love making new connections.
 Depending on my mood, I may be a bit much.
 If I am: please tell me!
 I will not be offended.
 I love to talk.
 After the ice breaks, I am quite unstoppable.
 Sometimes its inevitable that I will drift to irrelevant topics or get lost in my own train of thought.
 And if I should  interrupt you (and I really dont want to appear rude), don't bother saying that I did.
-  - (Insert something about you switching between extroverted self and introverted self - ask yourself: what drains you ? what gives you energy? being alone or around??)
 - Sometimes in meetings, especially when it is about new stuff, I will just ~shut up~ be quiet and listen.
 Please do not interpret it wrong when I am not asking questions.
 If I feel like there is no specific direction I wanna proceed into, I will just absorb first!
 - I am a humorous person.
 Humor is, in a sense, edgy, so if I ever cross your personal boundaries, say so.
 I would never intentionally hurt anybodys feelings/ offend anyone.
 Also I am adjusting myself to the impression I have of you, to prevent incidents from happening!
 - I really value tansparency and communication.
 You can always be honest to me.
 I am not judgemental, because there is always much more than just the surface to almost anything.
 In the end, you always just interpret everything.
 And so do they.